25 Famous Shoe Brand Logos: Beyond the Swoosh

 15. Manolo Blahnik: The Founder’s Signature

 There is no symbol.
 There is only the name, presented in a refined, serif typeface.
 The brand is the designer; the designer is the brand.
-The logo is simply his name, acting as a stamp of approval and artistry.
+The logo is simply his name, serving as a stamp of approval and a testament to his artistry.

 - Entrepreneur’s Takeaway: If you are the face of your brand, sometimes your name is the only logo you need.
 Investing in custom typography for your name can turn it into a distinctive and ownable asset.